-- Use any browser to go to the current version of TABARI at the http://eventdata.psu.edu/software.html site 13 - 2.
-Click the link to download the TABARI.0.7.0B1.zip file.14 This will probably be automatically decompressed and end up as a folder on your desktop named TABARI, though depending on your browser settings, could end up somewhere else.
-If it doesn't decompress automatically, double-click the .zip file icon. - 3.
-Move the TABARI folder to the Documents folder 15 - 4.
-Start the TERMINAL application (it is in the /Applications/Utilities folder).
-Set the size of the terminal window to at least 120 columns by 48 rows (just drag the lower right corner; size is shown in the window title)16 - 5.
-Enter the command cd \sim /Documents/TABARI - 6.
-Enter the command ./TABARI.0.7.0B1 - 7.
-You should now see a start-up screen identifying the program; entering <return> will run the "Demo" file, which is already in the folder.17 The demonstration sentences in TABARI.Demo.Text illustrate a number of features of the system; use the <return> key to advance through the text.
-The text of the events uses the syntax and verb phrase vocabulary typical of Reuters newswire lead sentences (the noun phrases also are likely to be familiar, but are not typically found in Reuters leads). - If you get a message "Permission denied" following the ./, enter the command chmod u+x TABARI.0.7.0B1
+- 5. Enter the command cd ~/Documents/TABARI - 6.
+Enter the command ./TABARI.0.8.0B1 - 7.
+You should now see a start-up screen identifying the program; entering <return> will run the "Demo" file, which is already in the folder.
+16 The demonstration sentences in TABARI.Demo.Text illustrate a number of features of the system; use the <return> key to advance through the text.
+The text of the events uses the syntax and verb phrase vocabulary typical of Reuters newswire lead sentences (the noun phrases also are likely to be familiar, but are not typically found in Reuters leads). - 8.
+If you get a message "Permission denied" following the ./, enter the command chmod u+x TABARI.0.8.0B1